prl-mushr/mushr/README.md

 - [Simulation Quickstart](https://mushr.io/tutorials/quickstart/)
 - [Community Page](https://spectrum.chat/mushr?tab=posts)

 Components are listed below.
 Note not all components are installed by default.
-For install and running various components we reommend following our [tutorials](https://mushr.io/tutorials/) also individually linked with each component:
+For install and running various components we recommend following our [tutorials](https://mushr.io/tutorials/) also individually linked with each component:

 ## Basic
 - [`mushr_docs`](https://github.com/prl-mushr/mushr/tree/master/mushr_docs) : Install and hardware related docs.
 Component documentation found with each component